Juliana of the Netherlands: Later reign

-In the spring of 1975, a group of South Moluccans were caught conspiring to steal a heavy truck and ram the gates of Soestdijk Palace to kidnap the queen.
+In the spring of 1975, members of the Free South Moluccan Youths were caught conspiring to steal a heavy truck and ram the gates of Soestdijk Palace to kidnap the Queen.
 Ten members of the group in a vehicle full of firearms were arrested.
-The group's alleged aim was to force the Dutch government to recognize the Republik Maluku Selatan (RMS) as an independent state and try to make the Indonesian government do the same.
-Seventeen South-Moluccan youngsters were tried and convicted and sentenced to up to six years imprisonment.
-This was one of a series of actions for this cause during the 1970s, including the 1975 Dutch train hostage crisis, the 1975 Indonesian consulate hostage crisis, the 1977 Dutch train hostage crisis, the 1977 Dutch school hostage crisis, and the 1978 Dutch province hall hostage crisis.
+Their alleged aim was to force the Dutch government to recognize the Republik Maluku Selatan (RMS) as an independent state and try to make the Indonesian government do the same.
+Seventeen South Moluccan youngsters were tried and convicted and sentenced to up to six years imprisonment.
+This was one of a series of actions for this cause during the 1970s, including the 1975 Dutch train hijacking, the 1975 Indonesian consulate hostage crisis, the 1977 Dutch train hijacking, the 1977 Dutch school hostage crisis, and the 1978 Dutch province hall hostage crisis.

 On 25 November 1975, Suriname seceded from the Dutch Kingdom and became independent.
 Representing the Queen at the independence ceremony in the Surinamese capital, Paramaribo, were the heir presumptive Princess Beatrix, and her husband Prince Claus.

 Queen Juliana, Prince Bernhard, Princess Beatrix and Prince Claus on holiday in Porto Ercole.

 Scandal rocked the royal family again in 1976, when it was revealed that Prince Bernhard had accepted a US$1.1 million bribe from U.S. aircraft manufacturer Lockheed Corporation to influence the Dutch government's purchase of fighter aircraft in what became known as the Lockheed Scandal.

 Prime Minister Joop den Uyl ordered an inquiry into the affair, while Prince Bernhard refused to answer reporters' questions, stating: "I am above such things."
-Rather than calling on the queen to abdicate, the Dutch people were this time fearful that their beloved Juliana might abdicate out of shame or because of a criminal prosecution conducted in her name against her consort.
+Rather than calling on the Queen to abdicate, the Dutch people were this time fearful that their beloved Juliana might abdicate out of shame or because of a criminal prosecution conducted in her name against her consort.

 On 26 August 1976, a censored and toned-down yet devastating report on Prince Bernhard's activities was released to a shocked Dutch public.
 The prince resigned his various high-profile positions as a lieutenant admiral, a general, and an Inspector General of the Armed Forces.
 He resigned from his positions on the boards of many businesses, charities, the World Wildlife Fund, and other institutions.
 The prince also accepted that he would have to give up wearing his beloved uniforms.
 In return, the States-General accepted that there was to be no criminal prosecution.